ibmdb/node-ibm_db/README.md

 * Pass the Bind Params as objects only.

+* If SP has result set to return, it will be returned in the array after out params. f.e. if SP has 2 out params and it returns 2 result set too, the result returned by query() or querySync() would be in the form [outValue1, outValue2, resultSet1, resultSet2].
+Each resultset would be an array of row objects.

 * [test-call-stmt.js](https://github.com/ibmdb/node-ibm_db/blob/master/test/test-call-stmt.js) - Example using conn.querySync().

 * [test-call-async.js](https://github.com/ibmdb/node-ibm_db/blob/master/test/test-call-async.js) - Example using conn.query().

+* [test-sp-resultset.js](https://github.com/ibmdb/node-ibm_db/blob/master/test/test-sp-resultset.js) - Example using Out Params and Result Set.

 ## <a name="buildOptions"></a>Build Options